ShiriNmi1520/ShiriNmi1520/README.md

 ### <div align="center">I'm YuChe, a full-time DevOps engineer 👨‍💻 started since 2021 🚀</div>

-- 🔭 I’m currently working as DevOps engineer @ [Aile](https://www.aile.cloud)
+- 🔭 I’m currently working as a DevOps engineer @ RiverSense

 - 🌱 I’m currently learning Cybersecurity and trying to get certificated📜

-- ❓ Ask me about anything related to Kubernetes
+- ❓ Ask me about anything related to Automation and Kubernetes

 - ⚡ Fun fact: I'm not that broke now🥳